Sampling Without Compromising Accuracy in Adaptive Data Analysis: Abstract

 \section{Abstract}

 In this work, we study how to use sampling to speed up mechanisms for answering adaptive queries into datasets without reducing the accuracy of those mechanisms.
+This is important to do when both the datasets and the number of queries asked are very large.
 In particular, we describe a mechanism that provides a polynomial speed-up per query over previous mechanisms, without needing to increase the total amount of data required to maintain the same generalization error as before.
 We prove that this speed-up holds for arbitrary statistical queries.
 We also provide an even faster method for achieving statistically-meaningful responses wherein the mechanism is only allowed to see a constant number of samples from the data per query.
 Finally, we show that our general results yield a simple, fast, and unified approach for adaptively optimizing convex and strongly convex functions over a dataset.